Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Introduction

 The authors in \cite{jones2020characterising} offer an in-depth analysis differentiating DT from modeling and simulation (M\&S) based on bidirectional physical interaction. \cite{mihai2022digital} surveys common DT concepts to define their scope and functional boundaries.

-Having established this conceptual foundation, the core emphasis of DT research has moved to a debate on its practical deployment.
-Mashaly \cite{mashaly2021connecting} notes that the core value of a DT lies in the real-time bidirectional data synchronization between the physical entity and the virtual model, and that network latency can directly undermine its applicability in time-sensitive environments.
-Alkhateeb \textit{et al.} \cite{alkhateeb2023real} also emphasizes the necessity of real-time DT in the context of 6G and designed a layered architecture to balance timeliness and computational efficiency.
+Having established this conceptual foundation, the core emphasis of DT research has moved to a discussion on its practical deployment.
+Mashaly \cite{mashaly2021connecting} notes that the core value of a DT lies in the real-time bidirectional data synchronization between the physical entity and the virtual model, while network latency can directly undermine its applicability in time-sensitive environments.

 To address the challenges posed by timeliness, heterogeneity, and collaboration, the research frontier has begun to turn towards enablement via semantic technologies and goal-oriented approaches.
-Facing the issue of inefficient collaboration among DTs, Karabulut \textit{et al.} \cite{karabulut2024ontologies} integrate ontology with DT, exploring models that utilize knowledge graph (KG) to manage metadata and to perform backward reasoning from task objectives to define the modeling scope.
-Listl \textit{et al.} \cite{listl2024knowledge} further focus on the fusion of KG and DT, demonstrating how semantic technologies in industrial automation can seamlessly integrate heterogeneous data sources and enhance system scalability, thereby guaranteeing real-time synchronization between DTs and physical assets.
+Facing the issue of inefficient collaboration among DTs, ontology plays a crucial role in this process. \cite{karabulut2024ontologies} Utilizes a knowledge graph (KG) to manage metadata and defines the modeling scope through backward derivation of task objectives; \cite{listl2024knowledge} employs KG to seamlessly integrate heterogeneous data sources in the field of industrial automation.
 Li \textit{et al.} \cite{li2023toward} propose the specific concept of semantic-enhanced digital twin (SDT), which combines task objectives to extract semantic knowledge---such as geometric and behavioral features---to achieve a holistic understanding of interactive behaviors, thereby optimizing timeliness and computational costs.

 Existing research outlines the development path of DT: evolving from M\&S, with real-time synchronization as its core value, but it still faces challenges in achieving high fidelity and physical-virtual interaction \cite{jones2020characterising}.
 Semantic technologies and goal-oriented approaches are the current major trends and are considered the key breakthrough for achieving efficient, real-time twinning, although these studies have yet to delve deeply into specific technical details and system-level applications.